-Hardware wallets store your seed and addresses on a device like a USB.
+Hardware wallets store your seed and addresses on a separate and secure device.
 To use these wallets, you connect them to a networked computer, enter a pin, and communicate to send and receive tokens across the web.

 Unlike a pure software wallet, hardware wallets can be disconnected and placed offline in a secure physical location like a bank deposit box.
 For this reason, hardware offers another level of security that software wallets don’t have.
 Blockstack suggests that you use a hardware wallet such as Trezor or Ledger.